-Interns will assist the Luce Initiative Archivist and the Curator of African American Manuscripts in pursuing archival collections and processing new archival acquisitions that broaden and deepen the Archives’ resources for the study of African American art.
+Interns will assist the Luce Initiative Archivist with processing new archival acquisitions that broaden and deepen the Archives’ resources for the study of African American art.

 Archival collections are the personal papers—letters, unpublished writings, photographs, financial records, electronic records, and the like—of artists and others, as well as the records of arts organizations.